 - Disinterest in life without weed: If marijuana is standing in your way of living a full and enriching life when you’re not high, your habits are indicative of a problem.

-- Using weed at inappropriate times: If you find yourself smoking during your shift, at your children’s activities or during religious services, for example, reconsider your drug use.
+- Using weed at inappropriate times: If you find yourself smoking during a work shift, at your children’s activities, or in a worship service, for example, reconsider your drug use.

-It may be possible to correct your habits after initial signs of problematic behavior, but for those who use marijuana recreationally, any of these factors may indicate a sign to quit.
+It may be possible to correct your habits after initial signs of problematic behavior, but for regular, recreational marijuana users, any of these factors may indicate a sign to quit.

 The Best Way to Stop Smoking

 For those with a long-term smoking habit, the idea of stopping can be fairly troubling.
-When marijuana is at the center of your life — your hobbies, your friends, your nighttime activities — imagining a life without it isn’t easy.
-However, this line of thinking is exactly what can help you break the habit.
+When marijuana is at the center of your life—your hobbies, your friends, your nighttime activities—imagining a life without it isn’t easy.

-Whether you realize it or not, your use of drugs that are illegal on a federal level is going to hold you back in one way or another.
+But, whether you realize it or not, your use of drugs that are illegal on a federal level is going to hold you back in one way or another.
 Maybe that means failing a background check for your dream job or wasting time that could otherwise be invested in creative endeavors.
-Perhaps your appetite after smoking is standing in the way of your weight loss or fitness goals, or your grades are sliding because you’ve been smoking instead of studying.
+Perhaps your appetite for weed is standing in the way of important personal goals such as weight loss or fitness, or your grades are sliding because you’ve been smoking instead of studying.

-You may not have even realized the extent of your challenges so far, but when you really stop to think about it, you’ll likely identify at least one area of your life that could be improved by sobriety.
-From achieving the GPA you need to get into medical school to testing clean for drugs at your next job interview, quitting can help you break away from a toxic lifestyle and open doors to new opportunities.
+You may not have even realized the extent of your challenges so far, but when you really stop to think about it, you’ll likely be able to identify at least one area of life that could be improved by sobriety.
+From achieving the GPA you need to get into medical school, to testing clean for drugs at your next job interview, quitting weed can help you break away from a toxic lifestyle and open doors to new opportunities.
 The sooner you realize this, the more motivated you will be to quit.